 None of the New One courses require a specialized knowledge.
 In fact, we encourage you to take this opportunity in your first year to explore topics that you are interested in but perhaps don’t know too much about.
 The New One Program is intended to broaden your knowledge and open you up to new and different kinds of learning experiences.
 The program provides opportunities for all to contribute their knowledge, share experiences and learn from each other.

-New One I courses in the first term (September to December) do not assume students will have prior specialized or technical knowledge.
+New One courses do not assume students will have prior specialized or technical knowledge.
 Students will come with different educational backgrounds and interests.
 Courses are taught from an interdisciplinary perspective, which means that instructors will draw on material from a range of different fields.

 I am a science student.
 What will New One courses contribute to my degree?